METRIX IAP

 B: "Built for pressure."

-Ultra-close-up product photography of performance-gradeweight athletic apparel fabric.
+Ultra-close-up product photography of heavyweight athletic apparel fabric.
 Dark charcoal or black textile, visible weave weight and density.
 Cold clean studio environment with subtle condensation or frost on a nearby surface.
-Minimal APEX logo badge at frame edge.
+Minimal KOV logo badge at frame edge.
 No face or hands.
 Cinematic side lighting — deep shadows, high contrast.
 Premium streetwear editorial aesthetic.
 4K product photography, dark background, ice cold atmosphere, restrained masculinity.

 Target / Platform